 Peregrine was with her at the birth and helped as she was instructed.
 The baby died.
 The mother was malnourished and underweight, any number of things could have led to the baby’s death.
 There will be no answers, no autopsy.
 Just, “the baby died.”

-I cracked when I heard.
-A few months earlier my friend’s father had passed away while we were living in their home.
-I rushed in, attempted CPR, ran him to the hospital when I realized my efforts were futile, and there he was pronounced dead.
+I cracked when I heard, broke apart.
+Just a few months earlier my friend’s father had passed away while we were living in their home.
+I rushed in, attempted rescue breathing, ran him to the hospital when I realized my efforts were futile, and there he was pronounced dead.
 There are always deaths in our community, but these two were sudden, close, with responsibility.

 Uselessness.
 Failure.
 Despair.

 The deaths didn’t come in isolation but as the culmination of a year of difficulty.
-Once we had gained enough language to understand what was happening in the lives of the people around us, we were beset by a stream of heartbreak – illnesses, abuse, broken relationships, failed dreams, and deaths.
+Once we had gained enough language to understand the events of the lives of our neighbors, we were beset by a stream of heartbreak – illnesses, abuse, broken relationships, failed dreams, and deaths.

 With all that on the negative side of the ledger, the positive counterweight felt thin.
-We didn’t know if we were making an impact.
-We had moved from the world of privilege to solidarity with the poor in their world, but in their world the suffering continued as if we had never come.
+We didn’t feel we were making an impact.
+We had moved from the world of privilege into solidarity with the poor, but in their world the suffering continued as if we had never come.

 We couldn’t leave, couldn’t abandon them in their suffering.
-But we didn’t know what us being there did.
-Was our friendship and emotional support even a drop in the bucket when they still died?
+But we didn’t know what our being there did.
+Was friendship and emotional support even a drop in the bucket when they still died?

 Later that year I was again thrust into the role of a first responder when a motorcyclist was knocked unconscious in an auto accident.
 We got him to the hospital and he lived.
 A few months later it happened again, another motorcycle accident.
-We got him into the vehicle to get him to the hospital but I didn’t hear how he ended up.
+We got him into a vehicle to get to the hospital but I never found out how he ended up.